farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_AttackSim_PW_attack.md

 28. On the **Assign Training** page, under the **Preferences** section, the **Assign training for me (Recommended)** option should be selected by default (if not, select it now).
 Select the **Due Date** field.
 In the drop-down menu that appears, select **7 days after Simulation ends** and then select **Next**.

-29. On the **Landing page**, you will accept the default settings.
+29. On the **Landing page**, you will accept the default settings for now.
 These settings use the **Microsoft default landing page** and the **Microsoft Landing Page Template 1**. <br/>

 	Select the **Open preview panel** button that appears below the **Payload Indicators** section.

 30. A preview of the **Microsoft landing page** appears in the pane on the right.
-This provides an example of what the landing page will look like when someone experiences a phishing attack.
-Scroll down through this landing page preview and review the features.
-When you're finished, select the **Close** button at the bottom of the pane.
+Scroll down through this preview panel and review the features.
+This preview panel provides an example of what the landing page will look like when someone experiences a Drive-by URL attack and the simulation uses **Microsoft Landing Page Template 1**.
+When you're finished, select the **Close** button at the bottom of the preview panel.

-31. On the **Landing page**, select **Next**.
+31. On the **Landing page**, in the **Select landing page layout** field, select one of the other templates and then select **Open preview panel**.
+Examine the preview panel and note how the landing page for this template is different from **Microsoft Landing Page Template 1**.
+When you're finished, select the **Close** button at the bottom of the preview panel.

+32. Repeat the prior step and select another template.
+Note how this template is different from the other two you looked at.
+Repeat this step as many times as you would like until you find a template that you want to use for this simulation.
+Once you're satisfied with the template that you've chosen, select **Next** on the **Landing page**.

-32. On the **Select end user notification** page, choose how you want the end user to be notified.
+33. On the **Select end user notification** page, choose how you want the end user to be notified.
 For the purpose of this lab, select **Microsoft default notification (recommended)**.
 In the list of notifications, configure the following notifications:

 	 - Microsoft default positive reinforcement notification - set **Delivery preferences** to **Deliver after campaign ends**
 	 - Microsoft default training reminder notification - set **Delivery preferences** to  **Weekly**

-33. Select **Next**
+34. Select **Next**

-34. On the **Launch Details** page, select the **Launch this simulation as soon as I'm done** option and then select **Next**.
+35. On the **Launch Details** page, select the **Launch this simulation as soon as I'm done** option and then select **Next**.

-35. On the **Review Simulation** page, review the entered information.
+36. On the **Review Simulation** page, review the entered information.
 If anything needs to be changed, select the appropriate **Edit** option to make the change.
 Once everything is correct, select **Submit**.
 It may take a few minutes before you receive a confirmation stating **Simulation has been scheduled for launch**.
 Select **Done**.

 ### Task 2: Review the Drive-by URL attack results